Why Role Clarity Should Be a Key Focus in Your Organization - And How to Improve It

 Why not take inspiration from Upstart's CEO Dave Girouard, who considers #WWYRD, or what would your replacement do?
+He explains:

 "Another mental exercise I've invested in is thinking about what would happen if tomorrow my board got together and fired me.
 What if they said, "Dave, thank you for playing.
 You're done.
 And they went out and found the very best CEO in the world, one who would just make me look like a fool?
 What would she do differently than what I'm doing?
 I think about that for a while and then I tell myself, "Why the hell aren't you doing those things?"